elegant-scipy/elegant-scipy/markdown/ch8.markdown

 ```

 This strategy works really well for cases where your problem can be neatly solved with by-row processing.
-But things can quickly get out of hand when things get much more sophisticated.
+But things can quickly get out of hand when your code becomes more sophisticated.

 In traditional programming models, you pass your data to a function, the function processes the data, and then returns the result.
 Done.